redhat-cip/dci-rhel-agent/README.md

 * `/etc/dci-rhel-agent/settings.yml`

-This YAML file includes the configuration for a `dci-rhel-agent` Job.
+This YAML file includes the configuration for one or more `dci-rhel-agent` Jobs.
 The possible values are:

 | Variable | Required | Type | Description |